jafayassine03/Academic-Tracker/README.md

-# Student Evaluation System (CLI)
+🎓 Student Evaluation System (CLI)

-A simple terminal-based student evaluation system built with **Python** and **JSON**.
+A simple terminal-based Student Evaluation System built using Python and JSON.

-This project is designed to manage students, their academic information, and evaluation results using a command-line interface.
+This project allows you to manage students and their academic information through a clean command-line interface.
-Data is stored locally in a JSON file, making the project lightweight and easy to understand.
+All data is stored locally in a JSON file, making the application lightweight, beginner-friendly, and easy to expand.

----

-## 🎯 Project Goals
+📌 Project Objectives

-- Practice Python fundamentals
+Practice core Python concepts

-- Work with JSON for data storage
+Learn how to work with JSON for data persistence

-- Build a clean and realistic CLI application
+Build a structured CLI application

-- Create a project that can be improved step by step
+Create a scalable project that can evolve over time

----
+Strengthen problem-solving and logical thinking skills

 ⚙️ Current Features

-Interactive terminal menu system
+📋 Interactive terminal menu

-Add new students
+➕ Add new students

-View all saved students
+👀 View all saved students

+💾 Automatic JSON file creation

-Safe exit option
+🔐 Safe and clean exit system

-Json file
+🗂 Local data storage using academictracker.json

+🛠 Technologies Used

+Python 3

+JSON (for file-based storage)

+OS module (for file handling)

-🚀 Upcoming Features
+🚀 Planned Improvements

-add more option and make it easier safer
+🔍 Search student by name

+✏ Update student information

+🗑 Delete student

+📊 Calculate average grade

+🧠 Input validation & error handling improvements

+🔐 Add login/admin system

+🗄 Upgrade to SQLite database

+🌐 Convert to GUI or Web version (Flask)

+▶ How to Run
+python main.py

+Make sure you have Python installed on your system.

 License

 Totally free to use!
 Play around with it and make it your own 😄